jannis-bolzern/movebank-ssf-homerange/Readme.md

 <!-- (100-150 words) -->
 <!-- Which questions would you like to discuss at the coaching session? -->

-* Are you happy with this plan?
+* Are you happy with this plan in general?
 * Do you think the level of ambition is appropriate?
+Are we aiming too low or too high?
 * Do you see any obstacles?
 What are we missing?
+* Do you agree with the expected degree of complexity ranking that we chose?
+* If it were preferable to focus on fewer research questions, which ones would be the most feasible?
+* We don’t have a plan B since we think we can address at least two of the research questions.
+Is that acceptable?
-* Do you have advice on how to address the last two risks mentioned in the risk analysis?
+* How likely are we going to run into the last two risks mentioned in the risk analysis?

 ## References
 * Porteus TA, Short MJ, Hoodless AN, Reynolds JC.
 2024.
 Movement ecology and minimum density estimates of red foxes in wet grassland habitats used by breeding wading birds.
 Eur J Wildlife Res.
 70:8. https://doi.org/10.1007/s10344-023-01759-y